 In 2015, Matthew Salvaggio was appointed the group’s third conductor, following Roy Hawthorne’s retirement.
 Since his appointment, the group has achieved 501(c)(3) non-profit status, the membership of the group has expanded, and the ensemble has become one of the premier community bands in Northeastern Ohio.
 As such, the ensemble has been invited to perform at more high-profile spaces.

-Upcoming and recent collaborations include performing concerts with the Cleveland Winds, Medina Community Band, Lakeland Civic Band, Strongsville Community Band, and Lake Effect Concert Band.
-Past performance venues have included John Carroll University, Cleveland State University, the Mentor Amphitheatre, James A. Garfield National Historic Site, the Grove Amphitheatre and Lake Catholic High School.
+Recent collaborations include performing concerts with the Cleveland Winds, Medina Community Band, Lakeland Civic Band, Strongsville Community Band, and Lake Effect Concert Band.
+Past performance venues have included John Carroll University, Cleveland State University, the Mentor Amphitheatre, James A. Garfield National Historic Site, the Grove Amphitheatre, and Lake Catholic High School.

 Personnel are just as diverse as the music.
 Band members come from the greater Cleveland area, including Cuyahoga, Geauga, Lake, Lorain, Medina and Summit counties.
 In addition to professional musicians, performers may also be students, doctors, nurses, professors, music educators, teachers, engineers, accountants, etc. Band members share their common love of fine music and a driving interest in perfecting their performances.
 Auditions are open to all and are held any time during the year.